Do I need financial advice?

 What do you charge?

 It wont cost you anything to meet with an advisor initially.
-Your initial meeting will cover the Discovery and Goal setting and Data gathering stages of our process and is free of charge with no obligation.
+Your initial meeting will cover the Discovery and Goal setting and Data gathering stages of our process and is provided complimentary with no obligation.
 It will determine what, if any, needs you have and if we are able to assist you.
 We are fee based advisers and our fees will be disclosed fully at the initial meeting when we have made an assessment of the amount of work that is involved.
 On occasion, companies give us the option of commission and we can consider using this to offset against our fees and again, this is something which can be discussed at our meeting.
 For the online, restricted, advice service, any charges will be displayed before completing your transaction.

 What is the client log in for?